joeriks/FnX/Readme.md

 ####Example 11:

-Recursion on Funcs: flatten node tree to a string
+Recursion on Funcs - using Y Combinator: flatten node tree to a string

     var rootNode = //some node hierarchy (see tests for example) var result = new StringBuilder();